tonylearn09/PCB/README.md

 # PCB
 This is a project that I join with Academia sinica.
 # Goal
-Given a mother board, and the small images of possible defect, we need to find out which small images actually contain defect, and that we want to find all defect, not missing anything
+Given a mother board, and the small images of possible defect, we need to find out which small images actually contain defect, and that we want to find all defect, not missing anything.
+See the pdf file for more detail.
 # Note
 Data is incomplete yet, still waiting the company to provide more data